 Singing/Voice (NMTI-311)

 Students will engage in one-on-one voice lessons and vocal coaching.
 In voice lessons, students will strengthen their singing technique through vocal exercises encouraging healthy singing habits.
 In vocal coaching, students will work one-on-one with a vocal coach, marrying their vocal technique with the tenets of skillful acting and lyric interpretation.
-They will apply this model to the vast array of vocal styles and genres required to thrive in professional music theatre.
+They will apply this model to the vast array of vocal styles and genres required to thrive in professional music theater.

 Dance/Movement (NMTI-312)